abolfazlrezaeiv/nearest_airports/README.md

 - flutter pub get
 - choose your device
-- then on command line
+ then on command line run :
 - flutter run